 Abigail Brown

-Senior Associate, Codes and Standards
+Manager, Codes and Standards

 Energy Efficient Buildings

 Prior to joining NEEP, Abby was an Eagleton Institute of Politics Graduate Fellow working at the New Jersey Board of Public Utilities where she researched IRA funding opportunities.
 She was also an Environmental Defense Fund Climate Corps Fellow working with the New York City Housing Authority to study the feasibility of micro-scale anaerobic digestion as a food waste solution.
-Abby previously worked as an environmental engineer at Langan Engineering & Environmental Services, Inc. where she conducted on site remediation.
+Abby previously worked as an environmental engineer at Langan Engineering & Environmental Services, Inc. where she conducted on-site remediation.

 Abby has a master’s degree in public policy with a concentration in environmental policy from the Edward J. Bloustein School at Rutgers University.
 She obtained her bachelor’s degree in environmental engineering from Cornell University.